 What does it mean to be really valuable to others?
 Does it mean creating something that has immediate market appeal?
 Is that the measure of our value, when we are lauded by our contemporaries and peers?
 If yes, then all of the unsung heroes whose remarkable ideas that made our modern life possible are abject failures.
 Since that does not ring true, I submit there is another way to think about it.

-The essay below is a chapter from my third book Blue Skyways.
-I hope you enjoy it!
+Below is a chapter from my third book Blue Skyways, in print and audio, read by me.
+Either way, I hope you enjoy it!

 Sebastian Page & the Unsung Heroes